dansmyers/ComputerOrganizationAndArchitecture/Notes/03b-Unsigned_Integers.md

 **Distinguishing Between Decimal and Binary**

-Suppose you see a number like 1011&mdash;is it decimal one-thousand-and-eleven, or binary eleven?
-The difference will often be clear just from the context, but if it isn't, it's conventional to append a little subscript to identify the base of the number.
+Consider the number 1011.
+Is it decimal one-thousand-and-eleven, or binary eleven?
+The correct value will often be clear from the context, but if it isn't, it's conventional to append a little subscript to identify the base of the number.

 ```
 1011_2 --> binary number with a 2 subscript